symblai/symbl-docs/docs/web-sdk/web-sdk-reference/web-sdk-reference.md

 ### `detachVideoSourceElement()`

-Disconnects processor to cleanly detach the video source element.
+Disconnects the processor to cleanly detach the video source element.

 #### Example